shrianshChari/dotfiles/README.md

 ### To-do:
 - Configure installation of packages that come from websites
-- Update files with said other package managers

 ### Completed: ###
 - Scripts that install packages from apt - Installation of Atom packages